Relintai/pandemonium_engine_docs/03_usage/21_assets_pipeline/escn_exporter/05_mesh.md

 ## Modifiers

-There is an exporting option :code:`Apply Modifiers` to control whether mesh modifiers are applied to the exported mesh.
+There is an exporting option `Apply Modifiers` to control whether mesh modifiers are applied to the exported mesh.

 ## Shape Key